Watch this short tutorial on using a bench plane to even a surface.

 Dragging it back over the wood dulls the cutter iron.

-When you plane across the grain the wood fibers tend to break away instead of getting sliced.
+When you plane across the grain the wood fibres tend to break away instead of getting sliced.

 Plane using both hands.